-Beaches - A public beach or shoreline area bordering the Pacific Ocean owned, controlled, or managed by a public agency, within the County of Los Angeles.
+Beaches - A public beach or shoreline area bordering the Pacific Ocean, owned, controlled, or managed by a public agency, within the County of Los Angeles.

 Blackout Period - Period of time during which payment requests will not be processed.
-The blackout period is June 15th through July 15th.
+The blackout period(s) are June 15th through July 15th and from December 17th through December 31st.